AnushkaInDeqode/SnakeAndLadder/README.md

 # Snake and Ladder Game

 `It is a simple application for two players.
 Both the players just have to press “Enter” and the dice will be rolled one by one for both the players.
-As one of the players reach 100, that player becomes the winner`
+As one of the players reach 100, that particular player becomes the winner.`

 ---
 ## Requirements